gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

-- Don't attach Java source sets to native components
+- Don't attach Java source sets to native components.
 - Don't attach native language source sets to jvm components.
 - Don't build a jar when there is no source, mark the binary as not buildable.
     - Should do a similar thing with native components.
 - Need to be able to navigate from a `JvmLibrary` to its binaries.
 - Need to be able to navigate from a `JvmLibraryBinary` to its tool chain.
-- Need `groovy-lang` and `scala-lang` plugins
 - Possibly deprecate the existing 'cpp', 'c', etc plugins.
 - All compiled classes are removed when all java source files are removed.
 - Clean up output files for source set that is removed.
 - Clean up output files from components and binaries that have been removed or renamed.
-- Configure JvmLibrary and/or JvmLibraryBinary
-    - Customise manifest
-    - Customise compiler options
-    - Customise output locations
-    - Customise source directories
-        - Handle layout where source and resources are in the same directory - need to filter source files
-- Configure more stuff about the source
-    - Java language version
-    - Source encoding
 - How to model the fact that component is often a prototype for binary: have similar attributes and configuration.
 - When to document and announce the new JVM plugins?